lace/polliwog/types/README.md

 ## License

-The project is licensed under the MIT License.
+The project is licensed under the two-clause BSD license.